As your business grows, the constant shift of consumer tastes—and technology—make it challenging for marketing to keep up.

 Brand coaching keeps you focused on big picture business needs, while executing your brand and marketing plans, AND identifying obstacles for continued growth.

-In 2017, Think Tank Creative opened to help small corporations with branding and creative projects.
+In 2017, Think Tank Creative opened to help corporations with branding and creative projects.

 Bucking traditional business advice (and gurus who told us we were crazy) we followed passion and became certified in hypnotherapy and coaching because we love helping people.

 Today, not every business owner or CEO needs our full list of services, but the value we offer FAR exceeds every brand and design specialist, therapist, or business coach helping you reach important goals.

 Brand Strategy and Branding are just the tip of the iceberg.
 Our expertise includes unique insight into the fields of complimentary medicine, psychology and mental health, human behavior and neuroscience—to name a few.

 We call the synthesis of these fields Behavioral Branding: Branding designed to build an emotional resonance and foster a relationship; not simply a single sale.
 Behavioral Branding affects more than profits—this process changes the world.

 —Jeremy Tank, owner and creative director of Think Tank Creative.

 The average consumer perceives more than 10,000 brand influences every day.

 Our society is drowning in marketing, making it more difficult than ever to stand out from competition and grow your business.